How does this medication work? What will it do for me?

 If you are at any increased risk of developing increased blood lipids, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Depression and suicidal thoughts: Retinoid medications have been known to cause mood swings and symptoms of depression.
 If you have depression or a history of depression, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
-If you experience symptoms of depression such as poor concentration, changes in weight, changes in sleep, decreased interest in activities, or notice them in a family member who is taking this medication contact your doctor as soon as possible.
-If you experience these side effects or notice them in a family member who is taking this medication, contact your doctor immediately.
+If you experience symptoms of depression such as poor concentration, changes in weight, changes in sleep, decreased interest in activities, or notice them in a family member who is taking this medication, contact your doctor as soon as possible.

 Diabetes: Alitretinoin may cause a loss of control of blood sugar levels for people with diabetes.
 If you have diabetes, or anyone in your family has diabetes, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
 You may need to check your blood glucose levels more often.